olegantonyan/mpz/README.md

 #### Windows

-Grab installer or portable "dynamic" binary from releases page: https://github.com/olegantonyan/mpz/releases/
+Grab installer or portable "dynamic" binary from releases page: https://github.com/olegantonyan/mpz/releases/.
+Only Qt5 version available for 32-bit Windows.
+On 64-bit prefer Qt6 version.

 #### From sources